peterjmarko/llm-narrative-framework/TESTING.md

     pdm run test-assembly -- --test-record-number=3
     ```

+### Test Assets (`tests/assets/`)

+All integration tests (Layers 3 and higher) rely on a set of static, version-controlled data assets to ensure they run in a predictable and isolated environment, completely decoupled from any user's locally generated data.
+These assets are organized within the `tests/assets/` directory.

+-   **`tests/assets/data/`**: This is the primary directory for test assets.
+Its structure deliberately mirrors the main project `data/` folder for consistency.
+It contains a minimal, stable set of foundational files required for the test suite to run, such as `country_codes.csv`, the pre-neutralized delineation library, and sample Solar Fire chart exports.
+These files are part of the repository and are set up automatically when you clone the project.

+-   **`tests/assets/large_seed/`**: This directory is used for an optional, large-scale validation of the candidate selection logic (see the Layer 3 `default` profile for details).
+Its contents are generated artifacts and are **not** included in the repository.
+This directory must be populated manually by the developer to enable the specific test that uses it.

+This distinction is why the documentation treats them differently.
+The core test assets in `tests/assets/data/` are small, essential for all tests, and committed to the repository; they are set up automatically with a `git clone`.
+The `large_seed` assets are large, optional, and intentionally excluded from version control; they require a documented manual setup step to enable the specific advanced test that relies on them.

 ### The Seven Layers of Validation

 The framework is validated using a multi-layered strategy to ensure correctness at all levels: